kohanyirobert/next.js-rendering/README.md

 1. With bandwith throttled notice that clicking on the button doesn't log anything to the console (while JavaScript is being loaded)
 1. React strict mode is disabled in [`next.config.js`](next.config.js) to prevent duplicate log lines
 1. In `displayTime` the order things matter: `useSWR` would set `isLoading` to true with a fallback value present, overriding/hiding the fallback value
+1. `getTime` must be called directly in `getServerSideProps` and similar functions running on the backend, because

+    - It is only logical to do so (the function simulates something that accesses something on the backend)
+    - The `/api/time` endpoint cannot be called, because [`fetch` throws an error on relative URLs by design](https://github.com/vercel/next.js/issues/48344#issuecomment-1507068100)

 1. [`ssg-without-data`](pages/ssg-without-data.js)

     - Generated during build